In this post, we will understand what unstaged and staged changes w.r.t Git version control.

 You can use Git GUI to know what files are unstaged and staged changes or the Eclipse plugin as shown in the picture.

 /> git gui

 Git gui show unstaged/staged changes and you can move files between stage/unstage by using the menu items in the UI.

-Common mistake when committing changes to git repository happens when we try to commit empty index. i.e when there are no staged changes.
+The common mistakes when committing changes to the git repository happens when we try to commit an empty index. i.e when there are no staged changes.
 Commit will not happen as there is nothing to commit.